 - In a large soup pot, saute onions, the rest of the ginger, and the rest of the garlic for 1 minute.
 Next, add the marinated beef and cook for 2-3 minutes until all sides are seared.
 Deglaze the pot with red wine and cook until the alcohol is burned out.
 You shouldn't be able to smell the alcohol anymore once it has burned out.

-- Add in the lemongrass, carrots, daikon, bay leaf, salt, tomato paste, Better Than Bouillon beef base, and water.
+- Add in the lemongrass, carrots, daikon, bay leaf, salt, tomato paste, beef broth, and water.
 Bring the soup to a boil and lower the heat to a simmer.
-Simmer for 2 hours.
+Simmer for 1-1.5 hours until beef is tender.
 Check on the soup every half hour and scoop away any impurities that you see.

-- Once done, ladle soup into a bowl.
+- Ladle soup into a bowl.
 Top with mint and lime juice to finish it off.
 Eat with bread, rice, or rice noodles.